voxel51/fiftyone-teams-app-deploy/docs/custom-plugins.md

 # Custom Plugins Images

-Some plugins have custom python dependencies, which requires the creation of a new plugins image.
+Some plugins have custom python dependencies, that require the creation of a new plugins image.
 This document outlines the steps Voxel51 recommends for creating those custom plugins containers.

 ## Create a New Image From an Existing Voxel51 Image